zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Timeline With Fidget Guide.md

 - Follow the [timeline guide](https://www.pokemonrng.com/retail-usum-timeline) to create a timeline and find a target frame.

-## Step 2: Account for character fidgetting
+## Step 2: Account for character fidgeting

 ```
 Note: This process doesn't work with Xurkitree and Nihilego as there appears to be some extra noise that makes some RNG calls.
 There is work being done to make a process for those.